Is it safe to travel in Turkey?

 Affairs and Trade

-serious gastrointestinal ailments, so observe wise
+serious gastrointestinal ailments are possible as in most countries, so observe wise

 dining habits.
 The US Government Centers